david-a-parry/vcfhacks/readme.md

 # vcfhacks

-This project comprises a set of perl programs and modules that may be useful for VCF manipulation when trying to discover disease-causing variants in sequencing data.
-Although more biologists are taking to the commandline many do not have the time or inclination to really get to grips with the more obtuse programs used in the field of bioinformatics.
-The aim of this project is to provide conceptually simple programs that perform common useful tasks.
+This project comprises a set of perl programs and modules for VCF manipulation when trying to discover disease-causing variants in sequencing data.
+This project provides conceptually simple programs that can perform variant filtering and annotation to aid identification of disease-causing variants.

 Usage examples are included in the examples.md markdown documents which can also be viewed at https://github.com/gantzgraf/vcfhacks/blob/master/examples.md or https://github.com/gantzgraf/vcfhacks/blob/master/examples_bin.md